Assistant football coach

-Manage defensive staff and delegate responsibilities accordingly.
-Review opponent film breakdown, organize weekly scouting reports, develop a weekly game plan, play calling on game day, design practice plans for the defense, script practice, hold film review meetings and installation meetings, effectively teach and correct the fundamental skills of the defense.
+Reviews opponent film breakdown, organizes weekly scouting reports, develops a weekly game plan, provides input into play calling on game day, designs practice plans for his position, scripts practice, holds film review meetings and installation meetings, effectively teaches and corrects the fundamental skills of his position.

 - Academic supervisor